 Classroom management techniques with particular emphasis on creating a democratic classroom in consideration of current law.
 Management application models are discussed in the context of classroom environments.
-Prerequisite: Enrollment in EDUC 450, Pre-Clinical Field Experience with placement in a cooperating school as arranged by the Director of Field Placements.
+Prerequisite: Enrollment in EDUC 450, Pre-Clinical Field Experience with placement in a cooperating school as arranged by the Director of Field Placements; Acceptance into Lock 1, GPA 2.5.
 (Fall, Spring)

-EDUC 3362 Behavior of the Preschool Child
+EDUC 3363 Behavior of the Preschool Child/Field Experience

 The preschool child, including systematic observation and participation.
 Required of all early childhood education teacher candidates.
-Prerequisites: Junior status, PSYC 2003.
-(Spring)
+Prerequisites: PSYC 2003; Acceptance into Lock 1, GPA 2.5.
+(Spring) 3 credits